goegefietst/app/README.md

 The app is made with the [ionic] framework which is build on top of [angular] (for web apps) and [cordova] (wraps web apps in a native app).
 It uses several cordova plugins to make native calls to track [geolocation], send [notifications], etc. Check package.json for an exhaustive list.

 ### Installation
 First make sure you have [node.js] 4 installed.
-Then install [ionic] and [cordova].
+Then install [ionic], [cordova], [bower] and [gulp].

-    $ npm install -g cordova ionic
+    $ npm install -g cordova ionic bower gulp

-Now you can clone the project and resolve dependencies using [npm] and [bower].
+Clone the project and resolve dependencies.
 Then install cordova plugins by restoring the state.

     $ git clone https://github.com/Buccaneer/goegefietst.git goegefietst
     $ cd goegefietst